gebegebegebe/cranecarhybrid/README.md

-# cranecarhybrid
-This code was the code of our final project in high school.
-This project is basically a hybrid between a crane and a car.
-This robot has 2 motor wheels with one free wheel which will support the robots movement.
-The crane itself has 4 degrees of freedom and with the combination of the movement granted by the motors it can pick objects up from any place on the ground.

-This project was a collaborative effort between:
-Yosavath Otniell,
-Darian Soetanto, and
-Gabriel Kaunang
+# Projects of Gabriel Kaunang
+This is a list of code and programs I did during my time in high school until the present day.
+All of these codes were made either by me or done through the collaboration with a few of my friends.

+Special thanks to the following for helping me in a few group projects:

+Yosavath Otniell
+Darian Soetanto

-and a special mention to our IT teacher Ronny Laluyan for his supervision.
+and a special mention to my IT teacher sir Ronny Laluyan for his supervision and mentorship.